-Beijing has taken notice of this and is attempting to gain as much power in the lithium market as possible.
 The PRC already has lithium deposits and is investing in other countries, such as Bolivia, to monopolize the resource as much as possible.
 While the tech industry is currently led by the US, China is racing to develop products such as electric vehicles to become more competitive.

 China’s security fears